For more information, or to schedule a consultation.

 He arrived at the University of Colorado in September of 2018 to establish the Stress Trauma, Adversity Research and Treatment Center (START).
 In addition, he has directed the Department of Psychiatry’s COVID response since March 2020.

 Dr. Allen hails from the Carolina Low Country and grew up on the Marine bases at Parris Island and Quantico.
-He attended Florida State University, the Medical University of South Carolina and trained in psychiatry at the Institute of Living.
-He then served on the faculty at Cornell and later New York University where he developed the model Comprehensive Psychiatric Emergency Program at Bellevue.
-Currently, he is a professor in the Departments of Psychiatry and Emergency Medicine at the University of Colorado.
-He practices at the Johnson Depression Center and is medical director for Rocky Mountain Crisis Partners, the Colorado 988 crisis line.
+He attended Florida State University, received his medical degree from the Medical University of South Carolina and trained in psychiatry at the Institute of Living where he served as chief resident.
+He went on to join on the faculty of Cornell and later New York University School of Medicine.
+While at NYU, he developed the model Comprehensive Psychiatric Emergency Program at Bellevue Hospital, mentioned in New York Magazine’s “Best Hospitals in New York.”
+Currently, he is a professor in the Departments of Psychiatry and Emergency Medicine and a strategic advisor to the Brain and Behavior Innovation Center at the University of Colorado School of Medicine.
+He practices at the Johnson Depression Center, part of the National Network of Depression Centers.
+He is recognized as a national or international authority in several areas including suicide care, agitation, mood disorders and psychiatric emergency services.

 B. Thomas Gray, PhD, ABPP holds doctoral degrees in Counseling Psychology from Texas A&M University, and in Anthropology from Case Western Reserve University.
 He is the Director of Training for the The Office of Civil and Forensic Mental Health, Court Services Department.
 In that role, he supervises and conducts forensic evaluations, primarily of competency and criminal responsibility, and provides consultation and supervisory oversight for the department’s evaluators, including an active postdoctoral fellowship program.
 He also runs a small private practice providing guardianship and other forensic psychological evaluations, as well as consultation to law enforcement agencies.